cos205/assignment2-template/README.md

 ```/grader```
 Do not modify this repository.
 It is necessary for running the github grading scripts.

 When you push a change to github, an autograder script will be triggered.
 You will see a commit from the autograding workflow.
-When the workflow is complete (it may take a few seconds) you will see a grade assigned to the commit based on whether the chips passed our tests.
-The output will look similar to the one you see when you run test scripts locally using the simulator.
+When the workflow is complete (it may take a few seconds) you will see a grade assigned to the commit based on whether your chips (completed HDL programs) passed our tests.
+The output will look similar to the one you see when you run the test scripts locally, using the hardware simulator on your machine.

-The autograding workflow will have some additional output to help you debug- but please learn how to test your chips locally and do not rely solely on
+The autograding workflow may have some additional output to help you debug your chips.
+But, you must test your chips locally, and not rely solely on the autograder.
-the autograder.

 ## Collaboration